 For compatibility with Entra ID, Postico also accepts accessToken instead of password.

-For security reasons, Postico never shows the output of the shell script.
-However, if the shell script returns with a non-zero exit code, any messages printed to standard error (stderr) will be displayed.
+If the shell script returns with a non-zero exit code, any messages printed to standard error (stderr) will be displayed.
 This means that error handling should work out of the box for many commands.

 If you would like your script to display a friendly error message, just redirect it to stderr.
 A simple example would be something like this:

-echo "An error occurred" >&2
+echo "An error occurred" >&2 exit 1

 If your script runs successfully, any messages printed to stderr are ignored.
 Feel free to print detailed debug messages to stderr.
 They will be shown only if the script finishes with a non-zero exit code.